sretcher/chi-squared-speech/README.md

 ### Formulating Hypotheses

-Since the chi-squared test is used primarily for inferences about a population variance, we will need to to write our hypotheses in terms of population variance.
+Since the chi-squared test is used primarily for inferences about a population variance, we will need to to write our hypotheses in terms of the population variance.

 Ho: σ^2 = 3600